SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

 ### Cancelling Stem Export

 - Press `BACK` to cancel Stem Export process
 - When you cancel stem export, a dialog will appear on the screen asking you to confirm if you want to cancel the export.
 Press on the `SELECT` encoder to confirm that you want to cancel.
-Press `BACK` or any `PAD` on the grid to exit out of the dialog and continue with stem export process.
+Press `BACK` to exit out of the dialog and continue with stem export process.
 - Note: When you press `BACK`, the stem export still continues in the background until you confirm you want to stop.

 ## Recording Parameters